Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **check_catalog_nondetections** [ Type: *bool* ]

-	If True, performing a limiting magnitue test on catalog sources.
+	If True, performing a limiting magnitude test on catalog sources.
 This was used to produce Fig. XYZ in the AutoPhoT Paper.